ontola/openbesluitvorming/front/README.md

 ## Usage

-`$ yarn` get all node dependencies, run after pulling
+`$ pnpm` get all node dependencies, run after pulling

-`$ yarn dev` starts a local development server uses react-scripts.
+`$ pnpm dev` starts a local development server uses react-scripts.
 This has a built-in proxy, which forwards all /api request to the `../server` app at :8080.

 Visit [localhost:4000](http://localhost:4000/)

 ## Build

-`$ yarn build`, and serve the static files using the `../server` app.
+`$ pnpm build`, and serve the static files using the `../server` app.

 ## Envs